 Most Fun Facts About Spanish Language – Nutshell School

-The country with the second largest population is the united states with 50 million (more than spain)
+The country with the second highest population is the 50 million (more than spain) united states.

 Here Are Some More Fun Facts About Spanish Language

-- Spanish is Spoken in At Least 44 Countries
+- Spoken By At least 44 countries

 - Spanish Goes Back to the 13thCentury

 - Mexico is The Largest Spanish-Speaking Country